AbhinavAnand241201/GoQuest/README.md

 ## Overview
 **GoQuest** is a standalone Go CLI tool and library that orchestrates concurrent task workflows defined in a simple Go-based script.
 It allows users to define tasks (e.g., HTTP requests, computations) and execute them in parallel with a configurable worker pool, leveraging Go's concurrency model (goroutines and channels).
 Designed as a lightweight alternative to tools like `make` or Apache Airflow, GoQuest is ideal for developers automating workflows, showcasing advanced Go features like concurrency, interfaces, and robust error handling.

-This project was built by **Abhinav Anand**, a third-year Computer Science student at NIT Durgapur, to demonstrate proficiency in Go for backend and DevOps roles.
+This project is built by  me , **Abhinav Anand**, a third-year student at NIT Durgapur, to demonstrate proficiency in Go for backend and DevOps roles.
 The codebase emphasizes clean code, modularity, and testability, making it a standout portfolio piece for recruiters.

 ## Features
 - **Concurrent Task Execution**: Runs multiple tasks in parallel using a worker pool with configurable concurrency.